5l1v3r1/image-box-overlap/README.md

 allows us to model non-symmetric (non-metric) relations between pairs of images.
 The result is that with box embeddings we can quickly identify, for example, which test image is a close-up version of another.

+Next we plot the predicted NSO relationship between a test query image and a set of test images.
+We say "enclosure" for NSO of query pixels visible in the retrieved image, and concentration for NSO of retrieved image pixels visible in the query image.
 <p align="center">
   <img src="assets/generalization-plot.png" alt="Our box embeddings can provide interpretable relationships between images from the test set" width="600" />
 </p>
+In the figure above, we show a query image from the test set (lower left corner) and the concentration and enclosure between randomly sampled test images from the same scene.
+The query image shows Big Ben from the view of the Westminster Bridge. (i) It can be observed that close-ups on the tower clock are clustered around the coordinates (80, 15). (ii) The images in the upper right corner show the waterfront side of Westminster Palace.
+These are crop-outs of the query image.
+In fact, the tower in the lower left corner of the query is one of the two towers that mark the corners of the water-front side of the palace.
+The retrievals in the upper right quadrant of the cluster therefore extends the view of the query. (iii) The images in the lower right area of the cluster clearly show zoom outs, with the pointy bell tower visible in all images. (iv) Lastly, one can observe that the images in the clone-like category are in fact similar views on Big Ben.

 Furthermore, the predicted normalized surface overlap can be used to derive relative scale factor between a pair of images.
 <p align="center">
   <img src="assets/relative-scale.png" alt="Predicted normalized surfaces overlap can be used to compute relative scale between pairs of images" width="600" />
 </p>
+Figure above illustrates several examples of how our method can estimate geometric relationships between images.
+For each pair the enclosure and concentration are calculated from which the relative estimated scaled can be derived.
+Based on that scale, the first image is resized and shown in the third position.
+The resized images match the scale of the scene in the first image to the scale in the second image.
+Note, that the resized images are sometimes very small, and the reader is encouraged to zoom into the images.
+The two numbers below each image pair show the estimated enclosure and concentration.
+Note that although some scale estimates are inaccurate, overwhelmingly the rescaling does not increase the scale di↵erence between the two images, but only reduces it.

 Subsequently, local features need only be detected at that scale.
 We validate our scene-specific model by showing how this embedding yields competitive image-matching results, while being simpler, faster,